openstack/i18n/doc/source/contributing.rst

 You can find prioritized translation jobs as I18n team at the top of the page.

-Your language team may have useful information to help our translation efforts including translaiton guidelines, priorities, communication tools and so on.
+Your language team may have useful information to help our translation efforts including translation guidelines, priorities, communication tools and so on.
 It is worth visited.
 You can find your language team page at https://wiki.openstack.org/wiki/I18nTeam/team.